norbraille/norbraille/doc/README-workflow.md

 ## Background

 In the Norwegian Braille Authority we have for years written our standards in Microsoft Word.
-From the Word document we've converted to pdf for publishing on our web page and for black printing on paper.
+From the Word document we've converted to pdf for publishing on our web site and for black printing on paper.
 For 6 dot braille on paper, we've used an old program package called CX for Word, which are still used in the nordic countries.
 The home page is at
 [CX for Word](http://54eb242ea2e18-mjukaverktyg.se.sitebuilder.loopia.com/).

 Obviously our standards are full of examples with braille output.
 To get appealing visually braille in the Word document and pdf, we've used an old font called BLOCK.
 This font is based on Eurobraille, which means that letters like a-z have common braille symbols, numbers 1-9 is represented by adding dot 6 to the letter a-i and so on.
 Reading this output on a braille display with a different braille table get odd result.